yoken-do/yoken-do/README.md

 - 👋 Hi, I’m @yoken-do
 - 📫 How to reach me?
-Just write to me in Telegram
+Just write to me in Discord
 - ⚡ Fun fact: I want to build my dataset

 <!---